Missouri Debt Relief Programs in 2025

 Consumers with high credit card debt may benefit from opening a zero-interest balance-transfer credit card to pay off big balances.
 Others can pursue a debt consolidation loan to reduce their number of creditors to one.

 The cost of both methods depends on your current debt balances.
 For debt consolidation loans, you’ll also pay interest depending on your debt and credit score.
-The higher your score, the more likely you are to qualify for lower interest rates that reduce your total payoff amount.
+The higher your score, the more likely you are to qualify for better loan terms.

 Read more about debt consolidation loans to learn if they’re the right choice for your financial situation.